BeDefended/RequestHighlighter/README.md

     * NOTE: Currently **ONLY** headers (or parts of them) can be selected

-3. On the context menu click on "Request Highlighter - add highlight"
+3. On the context menu click on "Request Highlighter - add highlight" and select the color from the list of available ones

-4. Starting from now, every request that contains the string selected will be automatically highlighted with the same color
+4. Every request (also inside the proxy history) that contains the string selected will be automatically highlighted with the selected color

     * NOTE: **BE AWARE of potential conflicts!** If a request matches with multiple strings, it will be highlighted with the color of the last string found in the request.